 - Penobscot River Corridor - Located in the heart of Maine's undeveloped forest land and including 67 miles of river and 70 miles of lake frontage, the Penobscot River Corridor (PRC) provides outstanding opportunities for remote canoe trips, fishing excursions, and whitewater rafting (provided by commercial operators).
 Portions of the Corridor provide vehicle access to campsites and the river.
 View the river camping fees.

 - Northern Forest Canoe Trail - Fully half of the Northern Forest Canoe Trail from Old Forge, NY to Fort Kent, ME is in Maine.
-Richardson Lake Public Lands, the Bigelow Preserve, Moosehead Shoreline Public Lands, the Penobscot River Corridor, and the Allagash Wilderness Waterway are all Bureau of Parks and Public Lands properties along this ancient canoe route.
+Richardson Lake Public Lands, the Bigelow Preserve, Moosehead Lake Shoreline Public Lands, the Penobscot River Corridor, and the Allagash Wilderness Waterway are all Bureau of Parks and Public Lands properties along this ancient canoe route.

 - Maine Island Trail - America's first water trail, the Maine Island Trail is a water trail spanning wild islands and coastal sites along entire Maine coast.
 Of the nearly 200 islands along the trail, over 40 are owned by the Maine Bureau of Parks and Lands.
 The trail is managed by the Maine Island Trail Association.

 - St. Croix International Waterway - Managed by the St. Croix International Waterway Commission, the St. Croix is a storied paddling destination along the Maine-New Brunswick border.